ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 0: air_potential_temperature / (K)     (time: 3; model_level_number: 7; grid_latitude: 204; grid_longitude: 187)
 ```

-The simplest constraint, namely a string that matches a cube`s name, is conveniently converted into an actual ``iris.Constraint`` instance wherever needed.
+The simplest constraint, namely a string that matches a cube's name, is conveniently converted into an actual `iris.Constraint` instance wherever needed.
 However, we could construct this constraint manually and compare with the previous result:

 ```python
 pot_temperature_constraint = iris.Constraint('air_potential_temperature')